MikeHopley/ftl-ships-strategy/index.md

 Distress beacons are less good than usual&thinsp;&mdash;&thinsp;possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).

+### Balance Mod

+The Breach Bomb can disable defence drones, letting you sneak hacking past them.
+Bear this in mind for the flagship.
+Flagship drone slots have been rearranged so that the defence drone goes down first.

 ## Slug B